shpaz/amq-streams-workshop/3-kafka-streams/README.md

 # Takeaways

 * ETL is not dead, it's just being re-newed
-* Kafka is a fast, resilient and reliable possibility to implement that kinf of ETL
+* Kafka is a fast, resilient and reliable possibility to implement that kind of ETL